 - Name of Service, Service type, Start mode, Status

-- Brief description of the Service.
+- A brief description of the Service.

 It also lets you stop or pause select services where possible and even lets you access the Service Manager directly.

 If you want to reduce the instances of svchost processes, the only way to do it is by reducing the services which start-up automatically.
 If you want to disable services you may want to check out our Windows Services Tweaker.
-But I advice that you do so, only if you know what you are doing.
+But I advise that you do so, only if you know what you are doing.